olavt/KubernetesRaspberryPI/README.md

 ### Enable SSH

 SSH is diasabled by Raspbian by default.
-If you want to logon remotely using SSH, you need to ogon to the Raspberry PI using a screen / keyboard connected directly to the hardware and enable SSH using the raspi-config utility.
-You will find the SSH enable / disable option under "5 Interface Options":
+If you want to logon remotely using SSH, you need to ogon to the Raspberry PI using a screen / keyboard connected directly to the hardware and enable SSH using the raspi-config utility:

 ```
 sudo raspi-config